floyd871/prometheus_oracle_exporter/README.md

 - oracledb_parameter (Configuration Parameters (v$parameter))
 - oracledb_query (Self defined Queries in Configuration File)

+*TOOK VERY LONG, BE CAREFUL (Put the Metrics below in a separate Scrape-Config):
+- oracledb_tablerows (Number of Rows in Tables)
+- oracledb_tablebytes (Bytes used by Table and associated Indexes and LOB Segments)

 The Oracle Alertlog file is scanned and the metrics are exposed as a gauge metric with a total occurence of the specific ORA.
 Yo can define your own Queries and execute/scrape them